blue-jay/blue-jay.github.io.hugo/content/generation/index.md

   - default.json - creates a controller, model, and four views CRUD ready with the **flight** package
   - nameonly.json - creates a controller, model, and four views CRUD ready with the **flight** package and only a **name** column
   - noflight.json - creates a controller, model, and four views CRUD ready without the **flight** package
+  - table.json - creates a controller, model, and four views CRUD ready with the **flight** package and only a **name** column that displays in a table view
 - lib
   - default.gen | default.json - creates a thread-safe wrapper package
 - middleware